 Compliance with regulatory policies is important for anyone who wants to stay in business.
 Audit checklist apps provide managers with the peace of mind that comes with digital audit trails.
-Should anyone ever ask, you can quickly provide evidence that required rules and guidelines were followed.
+Should anyone ever ask, you can quickly provide evidence that employees followed required rules and guidelines.

 One common misconception that stops companies from ditching paper checklists is the thought of manually digitizing large amounts of data.
-You will be glad to know many safety checklist app providers house common template libraries that make the process relatively painless and some even offer to digitize those procedures for you for free (hint, hint: MaintainX does).
+You will be glad to know many safety checklist app providers house common template libraries that make the process relatively painless.
+Some even offer to digitize those procedures for you for free (hint, hint: MaintainX does).
 OK, you know you want to switch from paper stacks to digital checklists at this point.